 Full-nerved – still warm – too hard to stir?

 Was it for this the clay grew tall?

 To break earth’s sleep at all?

-We travelled across to France with My Ferry Link and shared the trip with their friendly and informative representative Ellie.
-They put together a fascinating weekend with Northern France Tourism.
-We stayed in the Hotel d’Angleterre in the historic city of Arras.
+We travelled to France with with Northern France Tourism and stayed in the Hotel d’Angleterre in the historic city of Arras.
 For more information on the Maison Forestiere in Ors click here to download the Wilfred Owen trail.

 During this weekend trip we visited a huge French military cemetery (biggest in the world) which was a complete contrast to the simplicity of Ors.
 Read about Notre Dame de Lorette here.